ivonnegarciam/ivonnegarciam.github.io/resume.md

 - Dynamics of low-level jets
 - Ocean-atmosphere interactions
 - Predictability of regional rainfall and temperature extreme events
-- Ongoing and future climate responses to changes in anthropogenic forcing (e.g. aerosols and GHG emissions)
+- Climate response to changes in anthropogenic forcing (e.g. aerosols and GHG emissions)
 - Numerical modelling

 ## EDUCATION